dmikey/yobidashi/README.md

 yobidashi
 =========

 A Micro JavaScript Pub Sub Utility for the Browser.
-IE6-10, and Modern.

-yobidashi does not build or manage a que, subs need to be established before pubs.
+* does not build or manage a que
+* subs need to be established before pubs.
+* has NO dependencies
+* supports IE6-10, and Modern.

 subscribe to an event:
 ```javascript